-As a check on our primary hydrodynamic method, we also include an implementation of the hydro algorithm used in the Zeus astrophysical code9,10.
-This staggered grid, finite difference method uses artificial viscosity as a shock-capturing technique and is formally first-order-accurate when using variable timesteps (as is common in structure formation simulations), and is not the preferred method in the Enzo code.
+As a check on our primary hydrodynamic method, we also include an implementation of the hydro algorithm used in the Zeus astrophysical code9, 10.
+This staggered grid, finite difference method uses artificial viscosity as a shock-

 7 P. R. Woodward and P. Colella.
 "A piecewise parabolic method for gas dynamical simulations," J. Comp.
 Phys, 54:174, 1984 link